 Do you have a personal injury claim?
 If the negligent or reckless actions of another have caused you to suffer injury or other harm, you likely have a personal injury claim for compensation.
 The attorneys at Inman, Stadler & Hill can help you determine whether or not you have a personal injury claim.
-Because Tennessee has a one-year statute of limitation on bringing a personal injury suit, it is important that you contact one of the experienced attorneys at Inman, Stadler & Hill as soon as possible for a free personal injury consultation.
+Because Tennessee has a one-year statute of limitation on bringing a personal injury suit, it is important that you contact one of the experienced attorneys at Inman, Stadler & Hill as soon as possible for a personal injury consultation.

 Types of Personal Injury and Negligence Cases